Top 10 Coolest Jobs in the Music Industry

 When an artist or band is planning an appearance or coordinating a whole tour, a booking agent is one of the most important individuals on that team.
 An artist manager can’t always handle the whole pie themselves, and that’s why a booking agent is so important when coordinating these events.
 They’re responsible for reaching out to venue owners, scheduling the dates (especially if it’s a multi-stop tour), times, number of personnel needed, security, and much more.
 It’s a full-time responsibility and booking agents have proven their value time and again.

 Do you love attending music festivals and always wondered how you could improve them?
-Then becoming a festival organizer might be a great path.
+Then becoming a festival organizer or event manager might be a great path.
 Like any major event, there are tons of planning that goes into a successful festival (and prevent it from becoming the next Fyre Festival!).
 There’s booking the artists, marketing the weekend, coordinating food, drinks, and sanitation, and so much more.
 But one of the perks is obviously being able to enjoy the fruits of your labor for free!
-It’s a largely logistical career, with the added bonus of helping artists expand their fanbase in the music industry.
+It’s a largely logistical career with a focus on business operations, with the added bonus of helping artists expand their fanbase in the music industry.

 How to Get Started: There’s no one way to get involved with a music festival, but you can always start by volunteering, or just asking!
 Check out festival websites and look up career opportunities, or ask how you can help put on a great show.
 With dynamic events like these, they often need as many hands helping as possible.

-A manager is the backbone of the artist’s career!
+Artist management is the backbone of the artist’s career!
 Like the Chief of Staff in the White House, the artist manager is in charge of the day-to-day planning and implementation of anything career-related.
 They help the artist with choosing shows, releasing new albums, planning tours, and generally steering their career in the direction they want to go.
+Since they're so involved in the process of making an artist's career, they can earn royalties on their client's music.
 All it takes to be a successful manager is top-notch communication skills and connections, rather than a fancy four-year degree.
 You’ll also need the personality to work well with other artists and their managers, since these are the people you’ll be running into on an almost daily basis.

-How to Get Started: Don’t rush into managing ten clients at once, but instead start small and build as you go.
-Ask if any musician friends need help with booking gigs, coordinating collaborations, or running their social media.
+How to Get Started: Don’t rush into landing a manager job for ten clients at once, but instead start small and build as you go.
+Ask if any musician friends need help with business administration, like booking gigs, coordinating collaborations, or running their social media.
 Start with one or two artists that you get along with and believe in their vision, and build your portfolio from there.

 How to Get Started: The best way to start your Radio DJ path is to get into the radio station as soon as possible.
 Whether that’s through your college radio station, or as an intern at a local station, get in the door as quickly as possible and prove your metal.